tracking-exposed/youtube.tracking.exposed/content/seeyou.md

 This narrative of "doing better" was one of the levers that made platforms feel more responsible towards the open sewer that is the alt-right.
 It originates from American social networks, which due to the absolute protection of freedom of expression, has for years legitimized all kind of hate speech, coordinated or spontaneous.

-Following the massacre of Christ Church, in New Zealand, and references to social media culture of the alt-right that the terrorist repeated in his famous video, platforms have begun to treat the cultural references of these networks as problems to be banned.
+Following the massacre of ChristChurch, in New Zealand, and references to social media culture of the alt-right that the terrorist repeated in his famous video, platforms have begun to treat the cultural references of these networks as problems to be banned.
 And this, as well as electoral transparency, must not be seen as a victory for civil society.
 They are crumbs, partial and arbitrary concessions that do not affect either the business model, nor do they limit the power that these platforms have.
 The analogy is that of a dictator who, for once, did something that seemed reasonable to us, a legitimate use of power.
 Let us not be deceived: it’s us – the mass of users - who gave platforms their power, finding convenient to use an interface, and then ending up tangled in their networks.
 The value, for us, is the contents, the diversity of the information package, and there is no justification for a Corporation to exercise power over how this information is shared.
 It is even less legitimate than we are scrutinized in the process.
 But to question this otherwise unstoppable trend, we must first understand it, judge it, and imagine alternatives.

-# Conclusions
+# References and timeline

-1. Youtuber should spread the web-extension among their audience
-2. Researcher should study how the communities are treated
-3. Organization should do strategic litigation
-4. Youtuber should express technopolitical agenda because if the technology in their hands improve, their result would improve in impact and experience for consumers.
-5. Demands should be done as a collective effort and Content creators should feel their peers solidarity and support as one of the strenght to defend them agains the Corporations absolute control.
-We should stop to justify they as *business entities* because they are shaping the public discourse, and this is one of the way the public might stood up.

-You can read this first write-up also as [.pdf](https://github.com/tracking-exposed/presentation/blob/master/ytrex_EN_0206.pdf), and please don't forget to:

-{{< yt-extension >}}
+TODO